-2 020 Goals Whole School Goals delivery by Faculty 1 All students will progress and achieve to their highest educational potential through quality teaching and learning, safe environments and positive relationships.
-1(a) All students attend school at least 90% of the time.
-1(b) More than 85% of our students leave with NCEA level 2, or move to further education or training.
-1(c) Level 1 NCEA pass rates will be at least at the national average of 72% 1(d) A Pacific Achievement Plan is developed and introduced.
-1(e) Students in Te Whare Atawhai will experience appropriate progress and success. - Attention to transition from Intermediate - understand student needs to belong and be accepted, and set classroom culture accordingly - Assess students to assess their entry levels and plan lessons relevant to students - Build robust relationship with students and Whanau - Consult home - Set up Gmail mailing list for communication with parents - Work collaboratively with LAR teachers and Whanau heads - Set high expectations early - Course outlines to students - Adjust Year 10 courses to serve senior Seniors - Maths - Early detection of students at risk of not passing Numeracy and give appropriate intervention - Work with Whanau, ring home about assessment and reassessment - Review standards continuously to better meet student needs - Give extra help through tutorials and homework centre - Help them understand NCEA - Help students to choose the right senior Maths course for their pathways - Set personal goals in Maths - Make sure that students are placed in the right course - Communicate clear classwork and homework expectations - Set high expectations early - Help students understand UE requirements and what is required in Maths - Organise support on external exams 1(a) The faculty revisited all of our junior unit plans and reviewed what was working and what was not.
-We wanted to give teachers greater autonomy with their planning to ensure that they could construct notifying the whanau of all students whose attendance is low at the end of each term.
+2 023 Goals Whole School Goals delivery by Faculty 1 All students will progress and achieve to their highest educational potential through quality teaching and learning, safe environments and positive relationships. the time.
+1(b) More than 90% of our students leave with NCEA level 2, or move to further education or training.
+1(c) Level 1 NCEA pass rates will be at least at Juniors - Maths - Attention to transition from Intermediate - understand student needs to belong and be accepted, and set classroom culture accordingly - Assess students to assess their entry levels and plan lessons relevant to students - Build robust relationship with students and Whanau - Consult home - Set up Gmail mailing list for communication with parents - Work collaboratively with LAR teachers and Whanau heads - Set high expectations early - Course outlines to students - Adjust Year 10 courses to serve senior requirements - Target students just below average and help them gain confidence - Set a positive class culture - Stream Year 10 Maths classes where possible - Differentiated program for 10H - Provide opportunities such as Maths competitions and senior standards Seniors - Maths - Early detection of students at risk of not passing Numeracy and give appropriate intervention - Work with Whanau, ring home about assessment and reassessment - Review standards continuously to better meet student needs - Give extra help through tutorials and homework centre - Help them understand NCEA - Help students to choose the right senior Maths course for their pathways - Set personal goals in Maths - Make sure that students are placed in the right course - Communicate clear classwork and homework expectations - Set high expectations early - Help students understand UE requirements and what is required in Maths - Organise support on external exams 1(a) The faculty revisited all of our junior unit plans and reviewed what was working and what was not.
+We wanted to give teachers greater autonomy with attendance is low at the end of each term.
 For students whose attendance is deemed to be at a critical level, the H.O.F will organise meetings with designed by the faculty to utilise the different skill sets that teachers have.
 We believe that engaging programs that are relevant to our learners is the key to raising attendance.